Meet a reindeer and Santa Sunday at Family Museum

 - Become a present-stacking engineer and make twinkle lights glow.

-- Craft a miniature North Pole landscape, with snow, a festive tree, the famous red-striped pole, and more.
+- Craft a miniature North Pole landscape with snow, a festive tree, a red-striped pole, and more.

-- Holiday Gnome Hunt — Some bearded friends have made their home in Fox Hollow…search them out.

 - Make a Frosty ornament to decorate your tree.